 Example 13: Contribution rate for part time workers

-An employee commences part time employment at an F T E rate of £35,000 per year but is contracted to work 17.5 hours per week in a job where The full-time hours are 35.
+An employee commences part time employment at an F T E rate of £35,000 per year but is contracted to work 17.5 hours per week.
+The full-time hours for that job are 35.
 The appropriate band on commencement would normally be band 2 as the employee’s actual pay will be £17,500 in the Scheme year.

 Example 14: Contribution rate and additional hours